Information for Walkers

 • Grade 5+ | Exceptionally arduous walk, likely to involve unusually challenging distances or terrain or ascents/descents, or a combination of these.
 Suitable for very experienced bushwalkers only.

-• Unsurveyed | The Walk Leader has not surveyed the walk.
+• Unsurveyed | The Bushwalking Leader has not surveyed the walk.
 This is an additional designation to the numerical gradings above, and it can apply to any of them.

-What To Bring On A Day Walk | The Following Is Recommended
+What To Bring On A Day Bush Walk | The Following Is Recommended

 • Small backpack.
 Avoid shopping bags or handbags.